dat-ecosystem-archive/docs/papers/dat-paper.md

 The design of registers was inspired by the infrastructure backing the Certificate Transparency project, initated at Google, which provides a service on top of SSL certificates that enables service providers to write certificates to a distributed public ledger.
 Anyone client or service provider can verify if a certificate they received is in the ledger, which protects against so called "rogue certificates".

-# 3. Design
+# 3. Dat

 Dat is a file sharing protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
 The key properties of the Dat design are explained in this section.

 - 1. **Mirroring** - Any participant in the network can simultaneously share and consume data.
 - 2. **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.
 - 3. **Parallel Replication** - Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds.
-- 4. **Streaming Updates** - Datasets can be updated and distributed in real time to other peers.
+- 4. **Efficient Versioning** - Datasets can be efficiently synced, even in real time, to other peers using Dat Streams.
 - 5. **Network Privacy** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is very difficult to guess.

 ## 3.1 Mirroring

 Dat is a peer to peer protocol designed to exchange pieces of a dataset amongst a swarm of peers.
-As soon as a peer acquires their first piece of data in the dataset they become a partial mirror for the dataset.
-If someone else contacts them and needs the piece they have, they can share it.
+As soon as a peer acquires their first piece of data in the dataset they can choose to become a partial mirror for the dataset.
+If someone else contacts them and needs the piece they have, they can choose to share it.
 This can happen simultaneously while the peer is still downloading the pieces they want.

 ### 3.1.1 Source Discovery

 An important aspect of mirroring is source discovery, the techniques that peers use to find each other.
 Source discovery means finding the IP and port of data sources online that have a copy of that data you are looking for.
-You can then connect to them and begin exchanging data using the Dat file exchange protocol, Hypercore.
-By using source discovery techniques we are able to create a network where data can be discovered even if the original data source disappears.
+You can then connect to them and begin exchanging data using a Dat Stream.
+By using source discovery techniques Dat is able to create a network where data can be discovered even if the original data source disappears.

 Source discovery can happen over many kinds of networks, as long as you can model the following actions: